dpmaddalena/dpmaddalena.github.com/_posts/2015-11-07-first-the-words.md

 ---
 layout: post
-title: "First The Words"
+title: "At First The Words"
 category: video
 tags: [children, collage, heroes]
 ---

-A video collage about the way that time can erode our confidence in childhood stories.
+*At First The Words* is video collage about the way that time can erode our confidence in childhood stories.
 Once-comforting phrases are revealed to be insufficient for navigating reality, though they may be colorful and picturesque (and contain more than a kernel of truth).
 The *young heroine* and the *bitter queen* are imagined to be two versions of the same person, whether separated by age or perspective.

 - **Images**: clips from a popular 1930s cartoon about a princess, some halflings, and an evil stepmother
 - **Music**: *The Holograms* by [https://folchen.bandcamp.com](Fol Chen)
-<p>&nbsp;</p>

-### First The Words
 <p>&nbsp;</p>

 <video controls="controls" width="640" height="370" name="First The Words" src="/assets/first-the-words.m4v"></video>

 <p>&nbsp; </p>